rclasen/MyNode/README.md

 ## Synopsis

-MyNode is a library for MySensors nodes.
+MyNode is an "Operating System" for MySensors nodes.

 To recap MySensors terms: